ralfw/csrun/README.md

-# csrun - A Simple Console Runner for C#
+# csrun - A Simple Console Runner for Csharp

 There are a lot of REPL tools for running C# interactively.
 You might even be able to do that right in your IDE, e.h.
 JetBrains Rider.